pantheon-systems/documentation/source/content/guides/drupal-8-composer-no-ci.md

 In this guide, we’re going to run through the bare necessities to use [Composer](https://getcomposer.org/) for managing a Drupal 8 site on your local machine and pushing to Pantheon.

 Using a Composer managed site **removes** the ability to [apply Drupal core updates via the site dashboard](/core-updates).
 This is for advanced users who are comfortable taking complete responsibility for the management of site updates with Composer.

+To maintain the ability to apply core updates via the Site Dashboard, use the [Composer Convert](/guides/composer-convert) doc.

 <Alert title="Note" type="info">